 Now is a reputable brand that Rhonda has discussed using (for other products) in the past.
 This particular multivitamin by now covers a very broad spectrum of the essential micronutrients our body needs.
 Each serving is 4 pills, and a 120 capsule tub contains 30 days of servings.

-In addition to the essential micronutrients, they have also included some popular plant and herb extracts, such as spirulina, chlorella, green tea extract etc.
+In addition to the essential micronutrients, they have also included some popular plant and herb extracts, such as spirulina, chlorella, green tea extract, etc.

 - Contains Folic acid rather than folate.
-A negative for those with the MTHFR polymorphism that leads to poor processing of folic acid (~60% of population).
+A negative for those with the MTHFR polymorphism that leads to poor processing of folic acid (~60% of the population).